veikman/dmote-keycap/README.md

 Use `lein run` with command-line arguments corresponding to the parameters listed above.
 Not all parameters are supported; try `lein run --help`.
-The CLI takes an additional parameter for resolution
+The CLI takes an additional parameter for resolution (i.e. level of detail).

 The application will generate files of OpenSCAD code under `output/scad` and, optionally, STL files for slicing and 3D printing.